PEHGP/kaas/README.md

 ```
 git clone git@github.com:PEHGP/kaas.git
 ```
-if you don't install git.You can download PhosphoRice [here](https://github.com/PEHGP/kaas/archive/master.zip).
+if you don't install git.You can download kaas[here](https://github.com/PEHGP/kaas/archive/master.zip).

 ###How to use
 ```